samuelxyz/trialyzer/README.md

 (Note: Different fingermap-board combinations may have some tristrokes in common; for instance, all tristrokes involving the top and home row are identical between `traditional`-`ansi` and `iso_angle`-`iso`.
 Moreover, though the right hand is in a different position in `iso_angle` versus `iso_angle_wide`, the shape of each tristroke on the right hand is identical.
 Trialyzer accounts for these commonalities, and allows the relevant typing speed data to be shared between different boards and fingermaps.)

-For further information, see the [wiki](https://github.com/samuelxyz/trialyzer/wiki)!
+For much more terminology and detail, see the [wiki](https://github.com/samuelxyz/trialyzer/wiki)!